Likelihood-Scheduled Score-Based Generative Modeling for Fully 3D PET Image Reconstruction: Discussion

 Other methods of deriving a likelihood schedule may provide superior efficiency to the MLEM-based method proposed, as could altering the SGM's noise schedule.
 Furthermore, the step size hyperparameter $\delta$ could be fully eliminated with an adaptive step size strategy or replacing gradient ascent with a different model-based step.

-Further work on 3D modeling with pre-trained SGMs could improve the image quality in 3D further, for example by investigating the use of 2.5D training approaches or latent diffusion models.
+Further work on 3D modeling with pre-trained SGMs could improve the image quality in 3D further, for example by integrating our likelihood scheduling approach with 2.5D training approaches, latent diffusion models or patch-based approaches \cite{hu_patch-based_2024}.
 Lastly, the methods presented may find use cases in other medical image modalities where model-based iterative steps are combined with pre-trained SGMs, such as magnetic resonance imaging or computed tomography \cite{webber_diffusion_2024}.